Thermal analysis in the ceramics & glass industry

 Laser processing

 Ultra-short pulse lasers enable precise and gentle processing of glass and ceramics.
-This is particularly important in the manufacture of medical products and in electronics manufacturing, where precise cutting edges and drill holes without material damage are required.
+This is particularly important in the manufacture of medical products and in electronics production, where precise cutting edges and drill holes are required without damaging the material.

 Ceramic sealants

 Ceramic coatings improve the surfaces of vehicles and offer properties such as scratch resistance, UV protection and self-cleaning.
-These sealants extend the lifespan of products and
+These sealants extend the service life of the products and minimize maintenance costs.

-Thermal analysis makes it possible to examine and optimize many important and specific properties of ceramic and glass materials:
+Thermal analysis makes it possible to investigate and optimize many important and specific properties of ceramic and glass materials:

-- Thermal expansion, heat conductivity and specific heat capacity can be measured and analyzed to find optimal production conditions and use energy more efficiently.
-In particular, the sintering behavior during the firing process of the ceramic can be precisely measured and predicted using a dilatometer measurement.
+- Thermal expansion, thermal conductivity and the specific heat capacity can be measured and analyzed in order to find optimum production conditions and use energy more efficiently.
+Especially the sintering behavior during the firing process of the ceramic can be dilatometer-measurement can be precisely measured and predicted.

-- In addition, thermal analysis (thermogravimetry) can be used in mass processing and during sintering to control the exact raw material composition and to precisely adjust the water content and grain size.
+- In the mass preparation and during sintering, thermal analysis (thermogravimetry) can also be used to check the exact composition of the raw material and precisely adjust the water content and grain size.

-- The electrical conductivity and chemical composition of glasses and ceramics can be analyzed to improve their properties and adjust the process parameters.
+- Electrical conductivity and the chemical composition of glasses and ceramics can be investigated in order to improve their properties and adjust the process parameters.

 Future prospects